Need Help? Give us a call.

 But the perk of this online business idea, of course, is that it’s 100% online.
 It’s just you, your computer, and your hard work.

-Although entering the industry as a virtual accountant can be tough because of competition from foreign contractors, there are firms that offer these services.
+Although entering the industry as a virtual bookkeeper or accountant can be tough because of competition from foreign contractors, there are firms that offer these services.
 You also might be able to take your current clients, if you’re already operating as an accountant, and offer to cut their costs by working from home or remotely elsewhere.

 Naturally, online business ideas like these require formal training and certification, but if you’re a proven and dedicated accountant, then it shouldn’t be impossible to work online most (if not all) of the time.